OntoUML/ontouml-models/scripts/validate-metadata-yaml.md

 The optional `iri` field may be either an absolute HTTP(S) IRI or a local slug accepted by the YAML-to-Turtle converter.
 A local slug must not contain a URI prefix.

+`landingPage` is treated as a scalar URI field, not a list, because the current YAML-to-Turtle converter reads it as one value and passes it directly to URI validation.
+A one-item list is therefore safe to unwrap with `--fix`; a multi-item list remains an error because selecting one landing page would be unsafe.

 ## Safe automatic fixes

 Use `--fix` to apply deterministic fixes only.
 The script does **not** guess missing mandatory metadata.